Perks and Flaws

 You are seen as a forthright and earnest individual and are respected by local peasants.
 Local people listen carefully to your opinion, and take your words and wisdom seriously.
 You know how to manage the uncomfortable class divide between yourself and your betters – know when to show deference, and when to show backbone.

-When presenting issues that affect Peasants to someone presenting themselves as a member of the Nobility, you may call Obey: Trust me to speak for Peasants, and one Discipline to resist an Obey that would work against the better interest of Peasants.
+When presenting issues that affect Peasants to someone presenting themselves as a member of the Nobility, you may call Obey: Trust me to speak for Peasants, and one Nerve to resist an Obey that would work against the better interest of Peasants.

 Pillar of the Community (3)